Smoothing problem (stochastic processes)

 The smoothing problem (not to be confused with smoothing in statistics, image processing and other contexts) is the problem of estimating an unknown probability density function recursively over time using incremental incoming measurements.
 It is one of the main problems defined by Norbert Wiener.
 A smoother is an algorithm that implements a solution to this problem, typically based on recursive Bayesian estimation.
 The smoothing problem is closely related to the filtering problem, both of which are studied in Bayesian smoothing theory.

 A smoother is often a two-pass process, composed of forward and backward passes.
-Consider doing estimation (prediction/retrodiction) about an ongoing process (e.g. tracking a missile) based on incoming observations.
+Consider doing estimation (prediction/retrodiction) about an ongoing process (e.g., tracking a missile) based on incoming observations.
 When new observations arrive, estimations about past needs to be updated to have a smoother (more accurate) estimation of the whole estimated path until now (taking into account the newer observations).
 Without a backward pass (for retrodiction), the sequence of predictions in an online filtering algorithm does not look smooth.
-In other words, retrospectively, it is as if we are using future observations for improving estimation of a point in past, when those observations about future points become available.
-Note that time of estimation (which determines which observations are available) can be different to the time of the point that the prediction is about (that is subject to prediction/retrodiction).
-The observations about later times can be used to update and improved the estimations about earlier times.
+In other words, retrospectively, it is as if we are using future observations for improving the estimation of a point in the past, when those observations about future points become available.
+Note that the time of estimation (which determines which observations are available) can be different from the time of the point that the prediction is about (that is, subject to prediction/retrodiction).
+The observations about later times can be used to update and improve the estimations about earlier times.
 Doing so leads to smoother-looking estimations (retrodiction) about the whole path.